Information about what we do, the constitution, our objectives and the history of North Yorkshire.

 By law, the executive is not allowed to make some decisions.
 So, in addition to the executive we have regulatory committees to make decisions on issues such as planning and highways.

 The decision-making structure is designed to make the council's processes more transparent.
-The council's constitution sets out how the council operates, how decisions are made and the rules and procedures which are followed to make sure that these are efficient, transparent and accountable to local people.
+The council's constitution sets out how the council operates, how decisions are made, and the rules and procedures which are followed to make sure that these are efficient, transparent and accountable to local people.

 We have a commitment to open government and freedom of information.
 Public discussions about our policies and the services we provide is an important part of effective local democracy.
 We therefore give as much information as we can to local people and the press.

 You have a right to see decision making in action and the background information to council decisions.
 The great majority of meetings are open to the public throughout, but the committee may resolve to meet in private when discussing personal details about individuals or commercial information about contracts.
+You can listen to recordings of council meetings.

 Verification number notice